 Dan Morrill works in Interactive Media and Cloud delivery systems for Comics Forge as the COO.
 He has been blogging since 2003 covering different emerging technologies, management and information security.
 Dan works as a founding member of a number of startups, including Startup Academy International and Dead Tree Comics.
 His interests are in intellectual property protection, piracy, and information security as it applies to cloud computing.
 He also has a deep interest in media, mobile computing, and education..
 His personal blog is here, his other pro-blog is here .

 Managing Partner at Leverhawk.
-Advises clients on strategic, organizational, and operational issues being created by cloud, mobility, and next generation IT models.
+Helps clients drive transformation with Cloud, DevOps and Next Generation IT models.
 Clients include Global 2000 enterprises, leading cloud service providers and private equity investors.
 Living in Austin, TX.